 I texted Mr. DD and told him what I found.
 He gave me his blessings and also stated, “it’s coming out of your budget so you better sell a few more items at the shop.”
 I called the antique store to make sure it was still there and away Karen and I drove to go get my apothecary cabinet, it was a 45-minute drive in the opposite direction of home.

-Have you ever purchased an item and then had buyers remorse?
+Have you ever purchased an item and then had buyer’s remorse?
 You know, that feeling of regret that builds in your stomach, you know you can’t return the item and get a refund, so you question if you made a good buying decision or a foolish one.
 Well, I never had that feeling with this cabinet.
-I brought her home, unloaded her and cleaned her up and never once regretted my decision to go back and get her.
+I brought her home, unloaded her, and cleaned her up and never once regretted my decision to go back and get her.

-I also noticed the smooth finished wood on the left inside compartment of the far right drawers.
+I also noticed the smooth finished wood on the left inside compartment of the far-right drawers.
 The others were unfinished.

 Whoever added the row must have built a new base and top because they are one complete piece of wood.
-I would love to know the story on this cabinet and why the addition of the last row, was it because it looked better with 5 rows or was it because of function and they needed more drawers?
+I would love to know the story on this cabinet and why the addition of the last row, was it because it looked better with 5 rows, or was it because of function and they needed more drawers?
 The mystery will never be known but I love imagining my own story for this piece of old furniture.

 The second lesson I learned, don’t jump the gun and refinish a piece of furniture right away.
 Let it sit in its space and let it speak to you, listen for its purpose and the look that will work for the furniture and the surroundings.
 I let this cabinet sit for 3 years before doing a small makeover.
 I am glad because it would have looked different if I had done the makeover 3 years ago.
-My original makeover idea was not this one and I think I would have regretted the first idea.
+My original makeover idea was not this one and I KNOW I would have regretted the first idea.

 The hardware was a hard decision to keep as is or paint to make them uniform.
 As you can see, I kept the hardware original.
-After I cooked my hardware (I will tell you all about that in a few) to remove the years of grim, I discovered that they had a copper plating on the hardware and some of that plating was wearing off and exposing the metal.
+After I cooked my hardware (I will tell you all about that in a few) to remove the years of grim, I discovered that they had copper plating on the hardware and some of that plating was wearing off and exposing the metal.
 I polished them up and left them as they were.

-Cooking hardware you ask?
 I learned this trick from watching Rehab Addict.
-On one of the episodes, Nicole placed her hardware in an old crockpot and left them to cook overnight.
-This will remove layers of paint, grease, and grim off the hardware.
+In one of the episodes, Nicole placed her hardware in an old crockpot and left them to cook overnight.
+This will remove layers of paint, grease, and grime from the hardware.
 I tried it on some old door hinges in my house that had paint on them and it worked.
-The layers of paint bubble up and make it easy to remove.
+The layers of paint bubble up and made it easy to remove.
 I have been using this method ever since and will always recommend it to others.

-I love my antique apothecary cabinet and she will be staying with me for a very long time.
+I love my antique apothecary cabinet makeover and she will be staying with me for a very long time.
 No regrets for spending the extra money and going back to get her.
 So remember the 2 lessons ~ Don’t make large purchases on impulse and wait to refinish a piece of furniture.

 What is your favorite piece of furniture or have you ever regretted buying a certain piece of furniture and why?
 Leave me your comments below!

 Pin It . .
-To Remeber it!
+To Remember it!